chasmani/piecewise-regression/paper/paper.md

 The package includes the following features:

 - Standard fit using the iterative method described by Muggeo.
-- Bootstrap restarting to avoid local minima.
+- Bootstrap restarting to escape local optima.
 - Bootstrap restarting with randomised initial breakpoint guesses.
 - Calculation of standard errors and confidence intervals.
 - Davies hypothesis test for the existence of a breakpoint.